coveo/source.coveo.com/_posts/2017-09-28-continuous-integration-of-a-sitecore-project-using-appveyor.md

 ## Restoring NuGet packages

-Habitat relies on public NuGet packages from NuGet.org and the Sitecore NuGet feed.
+Habitat relies on public NuGet packages from NuGet.org and from the Sitecore NuGet feed.
 These sources are configured in the `nuget.config` file of the Habitat repository and NuGet automatically handles this file.
 To restore the packages in AppVeyor, you must add a command line instruction to run in the `before_build` section:

 ```yml
 before_build: